Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 In the 11th and 12th centuries, workshops subsidized by rich patrons sprang up in Ireland to produce an abundance of ﬁne metalwork ornaments.
 One notable variation on the knotwork motif set silver ribbons into shallow grooves on a bronze gilded ground, banded on both sides with niello, a metal inlay paste composed of silver sulﬁde and copper.

 In their lives and in the rituals of their deaths, the Celts conceived of a vastly interconnected world.
-Though a warrior people, they were devoted to the civilized cultivation of the arts, whether in their musical, bardic traditions, or in the highly decorative styles that sprang directly out of their spiritual views of the cosmos.
+Though a warrior people, they were devoted to the civilized cultivation of the arts, whether through their bardic traditions or in the highly decorative styles that sprang out of their spiritual views of the cosmos.

 They were a noble people who saw spirits in trees, rivers, and wells, and who brought their sense of inclusion in the natural world into all of their activities and conquests.
 They flourished under contact with the Greeks, Romans, and Christians, developing a culture that has lasted from the beginnings of Europe to the present day.

-This article was originally published in Renaissance Magazine issue #19, authored by Duke Shadow and Ellen Seiden, and was reworked for Mystorical.
+This article was originally published in Renaissance Magazine issue #19, authored by Duke Shadow and Ellen Seiden.
+It was reworked for Mystorical.